Here are all the Strictly Come Dancing 2021 contestants announced so far

 Sara Davies

-Dragon’s Den star Sara was the latest celebrity to be announced for this year’s line-up.
+Dragon’s Den star Sara was one of the latest celebrities to be announced for this year’s line-up.

 The businesswoman earned a place on the Dragon’s Den board of investors after she started her own crafter’s supply company called Crafter’s Companion while studying at university.